tngo0508/tngo0508.github.io/_posts/2024-2-10-cherry-pickup-ii-potd.md

 ## Approach

-The idea is to traverse the grid row by row, considering all possible positions for the two people at each step.
+The idea is to traverse the grid row by row, considering all possible positions for the two robots at each step.
 The recursive function `dfs` explores different cherry picking paths while memoizing the results to avoid redundant computations.

 I used a defaultdict to store the memoized results, with the tuple `(r, r1_c, r2_c)` representing the current state of the traversal.
 The base case checks if we have reached the last row, and if so, returns 0.
-Otherwise, it explores all possible moves for both people and maximizes the total cherries collected.
+Otherwise, it explores all possible moves for both robots and maximizes the total cherries collected.

 ## Complexity